saiprasannasastry/Nokia/README.md

   ## NOTE
   - except albumID everything has to be unique otherwise you will get "ALREADY_EXISTS" error.
 This makes sense because the photo id and title always has to be uniqe as well the URL
+  - The supported calls are below, the endpoints are generated using `protoc`
   - You can see error logs in server using `docker logs -f photo`
   - The container names are as follows
     - `PHOTO` main container